-I discovered that by omitting certain words from my vocabulary (“should”, “must” and “not enough” to name a few) I was able to release all the limiting beliefs that had gnawed away at me for far too many years.
+By omitting certain words from my vocabulary (including “should”, “must” and “not enough”) I was able to release a great many limiting beliefs that had been gnawing away at me for long years.

 I took all the shouty energy vampires that had been shredding my spirit (like fear and self doubt) and I put them in a jar that I labelled No Longer Required.
 I stopped telling myself that I wasn’t a photographer and I began taking pictures.
 I stopped telling myself that I wasn’t a writer and I began writing.

 The more I embraced my creative path the stronger my wings became.
 I noticed that my greatest feelings of freedom and bravery would come when I was immersed in creativity.
 By giving myself permission to be guided by my own flow, I was able to shake off the weight of the opinions of the World.